Applecross Bay: Settlements

 This row of houses which is often referred to as Applecross, and is marked as Applecross on some maps and sits at the head of the bay, is actually called 'Shore Street' and is referred to locally just as 'The Street'.
 The name Applecross applies to all the settlements around the peninsula, including Toscaig, Culduie, Camusterrach, Sand, and many others.
 Applecross is also the name of the local estate and the civil parish, which includes Shieldaig and Torridon, and has a population of 544.

 Geography

-Applecross bay is over looked by the flat plain of the Applecross peninsula, which is bounded on three sides, by three hills.
+Applecross bay is overlooked by the flat plain of the Applecross peninsula, which is bounded on three sides, by three hills.
 To the north of Applecross bay is Beinn a'Chlachain at 624 m, to the west of the bay is An Staonach at 516 m.
 To the southeast and south of An Staonach is Sgurr a'Chaorachain at 792 m, which is far the largest in the area.
 Ten miles to the west of Applecross bay, is the highest peak of Sgurr a'Gharaidh at 732 m.